souebina/ultra6lue.github.io/README.md

 ![Image](img/hc.jpg)

 - _Role:_ Project Manager
-- _Objectives:_ Promote IBM Cloud Business vision and brand leadership through integrated digital campaign
+- _Objectives:_ Promote IBM Cloud Business vision and brand leadership through integrated digital campaign.The first large-scale collaboration with the publicity team.
 - _Results:_ Effectively formulates strategies, tactics, and action plans to drive results.
 Exceeded the original goal of Web visits to campaign landing page by 140%(Plan:18,480 visits vs Actual:25,768 visits: data as of Dec4,2016)